DFHack/dfhack/docs/plugins/dig-now.rst

 dig-now
 =======

+Tags:
+:dfhack-keybind:`dig-now`

+:index:`Instantly complete dig designations.
+<dig-now; Instantly complete dig designations.>` This tool will magically
-Instantly completes non-marker dig designations, modifying tile shapes and creating boulders, ores, and gems as if a miner were doing the mining or engraving.
+complete non-marker dig designations, modifying tile shapes and creating boulders, ores, and gems as if a miner were doing the mining or engraving.
 By default, the entire map is processed and boulder generation follows standard game rules, but the behavior is configurable.

 Note that no units will get mining or engraving experience for the dug/engraved tiles.